thomasbrus/besturingssystemen/assignment-4/task-2/readme.md

 We added the format `%s` to printf() to ensure that the given input is printed as a string.

 ## Fragment 3
 In the original code, it only checked whether the given memory block size was not too big.
 However, it was still allowed to call malloc(0) or call malloc() with a negative integer.
-If the function atoi() can not convert the given string to an integer (like "abc"), it returns 0, which is not useful in here.
-Therefore, the program now makes sure that the given integer is between 0 and 101.
-Secondly, the program did not check whether a parameter (which is used for atoi() ) was given and whether the given parameter was not too long; a numeric oferflow could have been the result.
+In addition, if the function atoi() can not convert the given string to an integer (like "abc"), it returns 0, which is not useful in here.
+Therefore, the program now makes sure that the given integer is the range 0 and 101.
+Secondly, the program did not check whether a parameter (which is used for atoi() ) was given and whether the given parameter was not too long; a numeric overflow could have been the result.